21 Furniture Leg Styles to Enhance Your Decor

 Because the sides are all squared on these types of legs on furniture, they'll fit neatly into a pre-designed groove in the tabletop, chair bottom, etc. Then the provided bolts with hex holes are tightened down through the pre-drilled holes and into the pre-attached nuts embedded within the legs, using a provided allen wrench.

 A hairpin leg is another modern creation which is made out of one run of rounded metal bars, bent at a certain radius to form a loop.
 This loop serves as the foot of the leg, facing downward.
 The result is that these look like an upside down hairpin, and thus the name.

 The tops are welded to a plate, which is then screwed into the underside of the surface they attach to.
 You can find hairpin legs on coffee tables, types of bar stools, chairs, and tables, among other styles of furniture.

 Adjustable legs are another modern invention that may be convenient but lack the class and refinement you may be looking for.
 You'll find them in plastic tables and chairs, where they can be tilted to rest in a certain slot on the surface they attach to.
 This allows them to raise or lower the seat surface, table top, desk top, etc.

 Furniture Leg Styles to Match or Improve Your Style

 As you can see, there are quite a few options available if you’re looking for various styles of furniture legs.
-Whether you’re looking for an antique appeal or modern minimalism, there’s furniture leg types out there to suit your preferences, be it style, price, or decor theme.
+Whether you’re looking for an antique appeal or modern minimalism, or even maximalism as the opposite of minimalism, there’s furniture leg types out there to suit your preferences, be it style, price, or decor theme.